beiweitemderbeste/fullstackopen_translation_de/abschnitt_0/abschnitt_0b.md

 > First, the browser sends an HTTP GET request to the server to fetch the HTML code of the page.
 The img tag in the HTML prompts the browser to fetch the image kuva.png.
 The browser renders the HTML page and the image to the screen.

-Zuerst schickt der Browser eine HTTP GET-Anfrage an den Server, um den HTML-Code der Seite zu laden.
+Zuerst schickt der Browser eine HTTP GET-Anfrage an den Server, um den HTML-Quellcode der Seite zu laden.
 Der img-Tag in dem HTML-Dokument fordert den Browser auf, die Bilddatei kuva.png zu laden.
 Der Browser zeigt die HTML-Seite und die Bilddatei auf dem Bildschirm an.

 > Even though it is difficult to notice, the HTML page begins to render before the image has been fetched from the server.